ipfs/community/projects/Esteroids.md

 We update esteroids.eth hourly with new ENS+IPFS websites.

-Besides the esteroids.eth website we also have a [Twitter account](https://twitter.com/e_steroids), announcing all new ENS+IPFS websites when people create them.
+Besides the esteroids.eth website we also have a [Twitter account](https://twitter.com/e_steroids), announcing all new ENS+IPFS websites as people create them.

 ## Use of IPFS, Filecoin and Libp2p
 Esteroids is an IPFS+ENS websites showcasing other IPFS+ENS websites.